Prevent Kidney Disease

 “Early detection and increased awareness of chronic kidney disease and its causes are essential to helping stem the growing prevalence of the disease that we’ve seen in recent years,” offered U.S. Representative Mark Kirk of Illinois, co-chair of the Congressional Kidney Caucus.
 “KEEP plays a key role in helping us reach that goal.”

 CKD is a condition defined by kidney damage and impaired kidney function that progresses over time.
 Twenty six million Americans have some form of CKD with minority populations, particularly Hispanics and African Americans, at increased risk for the disease.
-The most common causes of CKD are high blood pressure, diabetes and a family history of kidney disease.
+The most common causes of CKD are high blood pressure, diabetes and a family history of kidney failure.
 Early-stage CKD often is not diagnosed because symptoms are not usually apparent until the later stages of the disease.
 When the kidneys fail, dialysis or a kidney transplant is required to sustain life.
 Dialysis is the artificial process of cleaning wastes from the blood when the kidneys can no longer function adequately.

 "KEEP not only represents the seminal screening program for CKD, but it also helps the medical community, state and federal governments and advocacy groups unite to address the growing prevalence of CKD, particularly among minority communities where the need is greatest,” said Robert M. Brenner, M.D., executive director, Nephrology Global Development.
 “As a pioneer of innovative therapies for patients with complications of chronic kidney disease, Amgen is proud to be the primary sponsor of KEEP.”